silver-sat/Radio_Software/README.md

 Variants have been added that support the Adafruit Metro and Silversat Radio board.
 Signals are defined by their schematic net name (or something close) to make code easier to read.

+If you are building for the Silversat radio board, make sure that the line 30 (#define for single ended tx) is uncommented, and that line 29 is commented.
+If you are building for the Metro M0, then line 30 should be commented, and line 29 uncommented.

+Dont forget to change the board you're building as well.

 ## Mentor implementation of radio code

 The basic flow of the radio code is similar to the following: